-Ok, so you might be wondering how we increased our conversion rate at least 700%.
-First, yes it took some time.
+Ok, so you might be wondering how we increased our conversion rate by at least 700%.
+First, yes, it took some time.
 But, there are some things you can learn from our various iterations.

 If you take 10 seconds to look at my current homepage, you’ll see a professionally created video.

-What you can’t find elsewhere, is this small little tidbit.
+What you can’t find elsewhere in this small little tidbit.
 If someone watches my intro video, they are approximately 3x more likely to convert than someone who doesn’t.
-For any business, having a professional video is literally the best choice you can make especially early on when social proof and customer reviews are going to scarce.
+For any business, having a professional video is literally the best choice you can make, especially early on when social proof and customer reviews are going to scarce.

 What Else Did We Do?

 One other easy fix is to speed up your page.
-According to Portent, having a site load a single second later is going to decrease conversions by almost 5%.
+According to Portent, having a site load a single second later will decrease conversions by almost 5%.

 Additionally, we also changed hosting companies.
 In large part, we looked for a company committed to speed.